-Join Tim Grey for an in-depth discussion in this video Converting to black and white, part of Photoshop Artist in Action: Tim Grey's Abandoned Farmhouse.
+Join Tim Grey for an in-depth discussion in this video Converting to black and white, part of Enhancing a Photograph in Photoshop: Abandoned Farmhouse.

 More often than not, my approach to optimizing a photographic image is to make that image relatively true to the scene that I was actually photographing.
 Sometimes that means I'm trying to make it appear exactly as it looked before the lens and sometimes I'm taking a little bit of poetic license with the scene.
 In this case I was really focused, for the most part, on making the image appear its best based on the way the scene really did look to my eye.
 I'll go ahead and scroll down to the bottom of the Layers panel and then I'll hold the Alt key on Windows or the Option key on Macintosh while clicking the Eye Icon for my lower most image layer.
 What had been my Background Image Layer.

 That will turn off the visibility for all layers except this layer, so this is what the image looked like upon conversion from the original raw capture using Adobe Camera Raw.
 I'll hold the Alt or Option key once again and click on the Eye Icon once more, and that brings back visibility for all layers.
 And so I can continue in this manner holding the Alt or Option key while clicking on that Eye Icon for my lower-most image layer to see the overall before and the overall after.
 The colors are certainly a little more vibrant than they appeared in the actual scene, and contrast is a little bit stronger, but overall I'd say this is a reasonably accurate depiction of the scene.